rishav197/Blinkit-Sales-Analytics-and-Dashboard/README.md

 This dashboard will enable stakeholders to make data-driven decisions for improving sales efficiency, enhancing customer experience, and optimizing inventory management.

+## Project Overview :

+## KPIâ€™s Requirements :

+1. Total Sales : The overall revenue generated from all items sold.
+2. Average Sales : The average revenue per sale
+3. Number of Items : The total count of different items sold.
+4. Average Rating : The average customer rating for items sold.